How much cold goats can take is a question we get asked each winter fairly often. Perhaps because ours are the smaller, cute, and fuzzy

 If goats are housed so that they can get out of the wind and stay dry (and they’re receiving adequate nutrition and health care), then they generally tolerate temperatures that cold without issue.

-Even in the coldest areas of the US, goats can tolerate the cold winter temperatures if they’re dry and protected from the wind.
-We have goat-keeping friends in Maine that don’t provide additional heat in their barns, and they’ve successfully kept goats for many years.
+Even in the coldest US areas, goats tolerate the cold winter temperatures if they’re dry and protected from the wind.
+We have Maine friends that don’t provide additional heat in their barns, and they’ve successfully kept goats for many years.

 In winter, Nigerian Dwarf goats grow a nice undercoat of cashmere that helps to keep them warm.
-The fluffy cashmere fibers puff out to surround them (that’s why they look so fuzzy in winter) and keep warm air trapped around their bodies.
+The fluffy cashmere fibers puff out to surround them (that’s why they look so fuzzy in winter).
+It keeps warm air trapped around their bodies.

 As long as they can keep that protective layer around them (and it’s not wet or has wind cutting through it), then they can tolerate cold temperatures.
 One way to think about it is if you can bundle up sufficiently to tolerate the temperature where you’re housing them; then they should be able to tolerate it with their protection.